Open Source GitHub Actions for Workflow Automation

 - jacoco-badge-generator: Generates coverage badges from JaCoCo reports, and enables pull request coverage checks, such as based on minimum coverage thresholds, as well as based on decreases in coverage.

-- generate-sitemap: Generates XML sitemaps for GitHub Pages sites.
+- generate-sitemap: Generates XML sitemaps for static websites served from a git repository, such as GitHub Pages sites.

 - javadoc-cleanup: Creates mobile-friendly documentation sites by post-processing javadocs.